 In 2019, the leadership team of Southland decided to pursue a church planting strategy for 2020 and beyond.
 In 2020, Lee Webb joined Southland as our church planting director.
 The Southland Impact Team started to pray for planting, read lots of scripture, travel the state, and ask tons of questions.
 This allowed us to begin the visioning process of God’s specific call.
 In 2021, a church planting team was formed and it consists of three groups: Strategic Mentors, Encouragers, and Planters.
-Since we believe planting to be a team sport, the next step is for us to help build teams and groups of people to plant churches throughout Kentucky.
+Planting is a team sport, and our next step is to build teams and groups of people to plant churches throughout Kentucky.
 In June of 2021 we sent our first our first church planter to Frankfort.

 Everyone in Southland will play a role in church planting, whether you are going or sending.
 Perhaps God is calling you to plant a church, serve on a church planting launch team, or partner with a community of believers in a future church plant.
 We love to talk about church planting, it doesn't get old.
 Perhaps God is giving you a passion for joining Jesus and His church through planting?
 In 2021 we sent our first church planter to Frankfort and started our initiative in Eastern Kentucky called Together for the Mountains.